MRFAKE2002/react-shop/README.md

+# Introduction

+This is E-commerce website using react typescript tailwind.
+Source link: https://youtube.com/playlist?list=PLprvbQiR3cN9MuBFjHJq-ShYnjjvLQ9dk&si=N9caHlTsuT_notHV

+# Project Steps

+1: In this project we use Vite to make configuration of project.

+### `npm create vite@latest`

+2: We Install react router dom for make our pages.

+### `npm i react-router-dom`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.